 The People vs. The Death Penalty Film Series

 Death Penalty Action, in conjunction with Red Letter Christians and The Wonder Brothers, has been working for over a year to fund and produce a documentary series about the people impacted by the death penalty and those fighting to abolish it.
-We are creating eight compelling mini-documentaries, each one focusing on the voices of experience.
-The first four episodes have been released and can be viewed below.
-The next round of filming starts on March 1 in Texas, so it is not too late to become a sponsor.
-To support this project scroll down on how you can help with this crowd-funded effort.
+We have created eight compelling mini-documentaries, each one focusing a single individual whose voice of experience on the death penalty exemplifies the common experience of many.

 EVENT OPPORTUNITY!
 You can schedule any of the people featured in these videos to come to your school, faith community or civic group by using this form.